Saturday, September 19, 2009

 The universal opening resulting from commitment one experiences in a Bikram Yoga class usually happens after the first set of Half Moon Hands to Feet Pose.
 Usually by then my body, my mind relax and start flowing with the class, instead of resisting.

 A common problem in Half Moon is when students collapse, or fail to stretch their upper body up as the bring the body down.
 Maintaining an upward stretch helps create a nice symmetric arc on the side of the body opposite the compression.
-Elbows and knees should always be locked,
+Elbows and knees should always be locked, arms against the ears.
+In the picture above I could give several students corrections to the form of the postures.

 They could probably comment on my black and red plaid board shorts.